paypur/RP2040_USBHID_Ambient-Light-Sensor/README.md

 ### Clight Instructions

+You can launch Clight from the command line using the `-d "iio:device0" ` flag to test if your monitor responds correctly to changing brightness.
+If you're happy, you may make the changes permanent by editing `/etc/clight/modules.conf.d/sensor.conf`.

 ### Help Wanted

 There are some yaks in need of shaving.
 If you have the time, expertise, and resources, I'd sincerely appreciate your help here.